Susceptibility of the one-dimensional Ising model: is the singularity at T = 0 an essential one?

+Both sums are equal to $2^{(N-1)}$ \cite{gra}, so the expression on the right-hand side of Eq.
+(24) becomes equal to $1$, and the susceptibility per spin is again $\mu^2/kT$.
+As for the open chain, the same result is obviously obtained for finite $J$ as $T \to \infty$. \\ \\

-For both the open-ended and closed chains of Ising spins, the singularity as $T \to 0$ appears not to have the form that has been generally believed: instead of diverging as $N\beta e^{2J\beta}$, $\chi_T \sim N^2 \beta$, to leading order.
-Since employing the transfer-matrix method with an open-ended chain in zero field leads to Eq.
-(3) for $Z_N$ \cite{bei} (as it must), the differences between the two expressions at higher order would seem to be simply attributable to the difference in boundary conditions.
+For finite-length chains of Ising spins---both open and closed---the singularity in the zero-field susceptibility as $T \to 0$ appears not to have the form that has been generally accepted for the infinite chain.
+Instead of diverging as $\beta e^{2J\beta}$, $\chi_T \sim \beta$ (to leading order) when $Ne^{-2J\beta}$ is small.
+Also, the susceptibility per spin is found to be directly proportional to the number of spins (also to leading order), rather than being independent of the chain length.

-While the final approximations given for the susceptibility in sections II and III clearly remain valid as long as $Ne^{-2J\beta} \ll 1$, it may be objected that this cannot be obviously guaranteed as $N \to \infty$.
-However, what this requirement amounts to is a restriction on the range of temperatures for which the assumption is correct, given the value of $N$.
-A simple way (though not the only imaginable way) to ensure that the expressions in Eqs.
-(12) and (20) remain usable as $N$ increases is to require that the temperature (in units of $J/k$) be less than $2/N$, making the factor in question smaller than $Ne^{-N}$, which is itself less than $1$ for any positive integer $N$, and decreases rapidly as the number of spins increases (for $N = 10$, it is already less than $10^{-3}$).
-As $N$ grows, the allowed range of $T$ shrinks, ultimately becoming infinitesimal, but obviously always including $T = 0$.
+The final expressions given for the susceptibility in sections II and III remain useful as long as $Ne^{-2J\beta} < 1$.
+Obviously, what this requirement amounts to is a restriction on the range of temperatures for which this is correct, given the value of $N$ (i.e., $T<2J/k\mathrm{ln}N)$.
+But this limitation is not really very severe.
+For example, if $N=10^{10}$, it might seem quite reasonable to ignore the term $(\lambda_-/\lambda_+)^N$ in Eq.
+(20), even assuming that $(\lambda_-/\lambda_+)$ is quite close to unity; however, letting $J = .01$ eV \cite{kit} (a rough typical value for the interaction between spins in real ferromagnets), the first few terms displayed explicitly in Eq.
+(30) would still be a fair approximation for any $T$ below $10$ K. Increasing the number of spins to $10^{1000}$ only causes the upper limit to drop by a factor of $100$, to $0.1$ K. Even though the allowable range of temperature ultimately becomes infinitesimal as $N$ continues to increase, it obviously always includes $T = 0$.

+It should be noted that for higher temperatures ($T\gg J/k$), sinh$(J\beta)$ will be very small compared to cosh$(J\beta)$.
+In that case, the last term in Eq.
+(6) is indeed ignorable, and the result for the susceptibility that is generally quoted for the infinite chain---Eq.
+(7)---should be a good approximation.
+Simlarly, for large values of $N$, sinh$^N(J\beta)$ will be insignificant in comparison to cosh$^N(J\beta)$ in Eq.
+(22), leading to the same result.